f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 Repeat for the other UAG *vmw-uag1b* at ``https://192.168.10.215:9443/admin``

-Test the UAG Server load balancing using both VMware View client and browser access methods
+Test the UAG Server load balancing using both View and HTML5 client access methods
 -------------------------------------------------------------------------------------------

 #.
 From *"home-pc"*